Jule Niemeier: Career

-2018–2019: WTA debut
+2018–2020: WTA debut

 She made her WTA Tour main-draw debut as a wildcard at the 2018 Nürnberger Versicherungscup in doubles, partnering Lara Schmidt.
 She made her singles main-draw debut at the 2019 Nürnberger Versicherungscup, as a qualifier.

 2021: Two WTA semifinals

 As a qualifier, Niemeier secured her first WTA Tour main draw wins at the Internationaux de Strasbourg, reaching the semifinals, where she lost in three sets to fifth seed and eventual champion Barbora Krejčíková.

 Having received a wildcard entry, she also made the semifinals at the Hamburg European Open, losing to Andrea Petkovic.
-As a result, she entered top 150 at world No. 140, on 12 July.
+As a result, she entered top 150 at world No. 140 on 12 July 2021.

 On her Grand Slam tournament qualifying competition debut at Wimbledon, Niemeier reached the third round but lost to Lesley Pattinama Kerkhove in three sets.

 2022: Wimbledon quarterfinal, first WTA 125 title

-At the French Open, Niemeier qualified to make her Grand Slam tournament main-draw debut, losing in the first round to Sloane Stephens in three sets.
+At the French Open, Niemeier qualified to make her Grand Slam main-draw debut, losing in the first round to Sloane Stephens in three sets.

 She won her first WTA 125 tournament title at the Makarska International Championships, defeating Elisabetta Cocciaretto in the final.

-Making her main-draw debut at Wimbledon, Niemeier reached her first Grand Slam tournament quarterfinal after defeating Wang Xiyu, second seed Anett Kontaveit Lesia Tsurenko and Heather Watson.
+Making her main-draw debut at Wimbledon, Niemeier reached her first Grand Slam quarterfinal after defeating Wang Xiyu, second seed Anett Kontaveit Lesia Tsurenko and Heather Watson.
 In the quarterfinal, she lost to compatriot Tatjana Maria in three sets.

 At her US Open main-draw debut, she reached the fourth round, after defeating Sofia Kenin, Yulia Putintseva, and Zheng Qinwen, all in straight sets.
 In the fourth round, she lost to world No. 1, Iga Świątek, after winning the first set.

 2023: WTA 1000 debut & third round, Hamburg quarterfinal

 Niemeier reached the third round of a WTA 1000 event at the Madrid Open, defeating Wang Xinyu and 10th seed Petra Kvitová, before losing to 24th seed Elise Mertens.

 Ranked No. 120 at the WTA German Open, she qualified for the main draw and defeated fourth seed and defending champion Ons Jabeur for her third career top-10 win, and second on grass.
 She retired injured while trailing in next match against wildcard entrant Markéta Vondroušová.

 Niemeier overcame 16th seed Karolina Muchova to reach the second round at Wimbledon, where she lost to Dalma Gálfi.

 Wins over Ella Seidel and sixth seed Yulia Putintseva saw her make it through to the quarterfinals at the Hamburg European Open.
 She was defeated in the last eight by Daria Saville.

-On 18 December, Niemeier announced her manager, Michael Geserer, as her new coach.